Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

-\textbf{Effect of $\lambda_0$.} As is discussed in section \ref{sec: method}, the hyperparameter $\lambda(t)$ greatly affects the actual curriculum strategy.
-When function $\lambda(t)$, it's also important to find a proper $\lambda_0 = \lambda(0)$.
-It affects the initial reweighting of the generated pseudo samples, which also affects the beginning of the training of DFKD.
-Specifically, when $\lambda_0$ is too large, almost all the generated samples are included in the training and the SP-regularizer $g(\mathbf{v}; \lambda)$ is close to zero, which collapses to the same training process as previous DFKD methods, called \textbf{overreweighting}.
-If $\lambda_0$ is too small, almost no samples are included in the training and most contribution to the objective function $\mathbf{F}$ is $g(\mathbf{v}; \lambda)$, which does not optimize student model intrinsically, called \textbf{underreweighting}.
-Thus in this experiment, we explore an appropriate $\lambda_0$.
+\textbf{Effect of $\lambda_0$.} We investigate the effect of hyperparameter $\lambda(\tau)$ on the actual dynamic strategy here as discussed in Section \ref{sec: theo}.
+Choosing a proper $\lambda_0 = \lambda(0)$ is crucial as it affects the initial reweighting of generated pseudo-samples and early student training.
+Specifically, a large $\lambda_0$ leads to overreweighting, where almost all the generated samples are included in the training.
+Besides, the SP-regularizer $g(\mathbf{v}; \lambda)$ is close to zero, resulting in a collapse to the same training process as previous DFKD methods.
+On the other hand, a small $\lambda_0$ leads to underreweighting, where almost no samples are included in the training.
+Most of the contribution to the objective function $\mathbf{F}$ is from $g(\mathbf{v}; \lambda)$, causing no optimization of the student model.

-In the experiment, we choose $\lambda_0 \in \{2, 2.2, 2.5, 2.8\}$ for brief exploration, as when $\lambda_0 < 2$ the framework becomes underreweighting and diverge quickly, and when $\lambda_0 > 3$ the framework becomes overreweighting.
-The experiments are performed at the logarithm strategy for $\mathbf{v}^*$, and we use \textbf{noisy} ResNet34 as teacher and ResNet18 as student.
-Here we use noisy teacher model because we only explore the hyperparameter sensitivity of curriculum strategy.
-The result is shown in Fig \ref{fig:lambda_0}.
-Here $\lambda_0$ is slightly negatively correlated with final performances, but all of them have more than 93\% accuracy@1, which still performs better than other SOTA methods.
-For the metric of agreement@1 and probability loyalty, it presents the similar phenomena to accuracy@1.
-It shows that when using a proper interval of $\lambda_0$, we get ideal performances for DFKD.
+Practically, we set $\lambda_0$ from $\{2.0, 2.2, 2.5, 2.8\}$, as choosing a value less than 2.0 results in underreweighting and divergence, while a value greater than 3.0 results in overreweighting.
+The experiments use the logarithm strategy for $\mathbf{v}^*$, with a noisy ResNet34 as the teacher and ResNet18 as the student.
+The noisy teacher model is used because we solely explore the hyperparameter sensitivity of the dynamic module.
+The results in Figure \ref{fig:lambda_0} indicate that $\lambda_0$ is slightly negatively correlated with the final performances.
+Besides, all the performances achieve more than 93\% $Acc@1$, which is better than other SOTA methods.
+For the $Agree@1$ and probability loyalty $L_p$ metrics, a similar phenomenon is observed as $Acc@1$.
+Obviously, using a proper interval of $\lambda_0$ leads to ideal performances for DFKD.